 ☝️ The first is that AI and automation are here to stay.
 55% of Americans regularly interact with AI, and the global AI market is expected to grow by 19% through 2032.
 The simple reality is that, as a society, we’ve grown to rely on technology to make our lives easier or to solve problems.

-✌️ The second point is that these technological advances are permanently changing the role of humans in the workplace.
+✌️ Second, these technological advances are permanently changing the role of humans in the workplace.
 Technology is challenging the standard notion of what makes a great employee.
 And while technology is the lever that enables agile change, organizations need employees with the right soft skills to work those levers.

 Boston Consulting Group | Source

 Looking at the current upward trend in upskilling and lifelong learning, what skills should organizations prioritize that will have the biggest impact on success?
-To keep one step ahead of the fourth industrial revolution, forward-thinking businesses are, of course, looking for candidates with meta-skills.
+To stay one step ahead of the fourth industrial revolution, forward-thinking businesses are looking for candidates with meta skills.

 The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.